rediacc/www/src/content/docs/en/zero-cost-backup.md

 ## The Problem

-Mehmet works as a DevOps engineer in an e-commerce company.
+Mehmet works as a DevOps engineer in an e-commerce organization.
 The development team needs **production-like environments** for testing, staging, and development.
 This is because:

 **Traditional Environment Challenges:**
 * Setting up production-like environments takes **hours or days**
 * Developers wait for infrastructure provisioning to complete testing
 * Environment inconsistencies lead to "works on my machine" problems

-The company struggled with slow development cycles because environment provisioning was a bottleneck.
+The organization struggled with slow development cycles because environment provisioning was a bottleneck.
 This situation:

 * Slowed **development velocity** significantly
 * Created dependencies and waiting times in the development pipeline